 SIRVs are spiked into samples before library preparation, either to purified RNA or at an upstream processing stage such as homogenization (e.g. RNA extraction from tissues or fluids) or lysis (e.g. single cell applications).
 Due to their sequences being non-identical to genomic and transcriptomic database entries they can be combined with RNA from any organism (see Modular Design for details).
 Since the SIRV RNAs are polyadenylated, library preparation can start from poly(A)-selected fractions as well as from total RNA, depleted RNA, etc.

 Typically, the amount of spike-in RNA is adjusted to have only 1 % of all NGS reads mapping to the SIRV genome, the “SIRVome”.
-Therefore, the spike-in amounts are best tailored to the RNA fractions of interest (e.g. total RNA, ribosomal depleted RNA or poly(A)-enriched RNA) and to the amount of sample.
+This might be increased to 2-5% for setups with low read depth (< 5M reads) that analyze SIRV-Set 3 or SIRV-Set 4, which contain more than one SIRV module.
+The spike-in amounts are best tailored to the RNA fractions of interest (e.g. total RNA, ribosomal depleted RNA or poly(A)-enriched RNA) and to the amount of sample.
 Alternatively, spike-in amounts might be kept constant to measure variations in the sample like the mRNA content or metabolic states.
-Because experimental hypotheses and problems vary, Lexogen provides the “Experiment Designer”, which is part of the SIRV Suite system of software tools.
-The Experiment Designer is an interactive tool for the development of working hypotheses based on known or estimated parameters and illustrates the rationale for using particular spike-in amounts.

 Library Preparation and Sequencing

-The SIRVs can be analyzed with almost any RNA-Seq protocol and any NGS platform (e.g., Illumina, IonTorrent, PacBio, or Oxford Nanopore).
+The SIRVs can be analyzed with almost any RNA-Seq protocol and any NGS platform (e.g., Illumina®, IonTorrent®, PacBio™, or Oxford Nanopore Technologies™).
 Being part of one sample, SIRVs undergo the very same reaction steps of library preparation and sequencing as the endogenous RNA.
 The sequencing data file then contains reads from SIRVs and endogenous RNA.